-In this portrait shoot, we’re testing out two of the first third-party lenses available for Canon RF systems, yes you read that correctly.
-The Samyang 14mm and 85mm lenses are definitely exciting additions to the world of photography and offer an affordable option for prime mirrorless lenses.
+In this portrait shoot, we’re testing out two of the first third-party lenses available for Canon RF systems.
+Yes, you read that correctly.
+The Samyang 14mm and 85mm lenses definitely make exciting additions to the world of photography and offer an affordable option for prime mirrorless lenses.

 Samyang/Rokinon Mirrorless Lenses

-This third-party leading brand responds quickly to the market trends and it shows just how closely they are watching and working to meet the demands of the industry’s needs.
+This leading, third-party brand responds quickly to the market trends and it shows just how closely they watch and work to meet the demands of the industry’s needs.
 Samyang (or Rokinon depending on where you are purchasing from) quickly started responding to Canon’s new RF mount in the full-frame mirrorless camera market, not only proved Samyang’s competitiveness as an optical manufacturer but also introduced the 1st RF mount lenses among the 3rd party brands in the world.
 In today’s test and tutorial, we will be focusing on the Rokinon 85mm f/1.4 and the 14mm f/2.8.

 Some notable features for both lenses are that they are compact and lightweight and HIGHLY affordable compared to competitive focal lengths.
 I want to see how they perform with movement so we brought along Bushra, a Desi dance artist here in SoCal to really put these lenses through their paces.
 As I walk through each scene I will explain the intention behind the images and what feature of the lenses we are testing.

 The 85mm focal length is easily one of the most used lenses for portraiture because of its framing capabilities and depth.
 Naturally, I wanted to test out the bokeh and compression you see typically when shooting with this lens.
 I placed Bushra against a tree that was a few feet behind her and you can see just how beautiful the bokeh is on the Rokinon 85mm.